GZod01/werobot-website/content/blog/Presentation_du_jeu_FTC_2024.en.md

 2. In game configuration, there is no vertical limit, <br>
 3. In game configuration, the horizontal size limit is 20' x 42' (50.8 cm x 106.7 cm), <br>
 4. There's no limit to the robot's mass, <br>
-5. The robot can only handle one game element, SAMPLE or SPECIMEN, at a time in all phases of the game.
+5. The robot can only handle one game element, SAMPLE or SPECIMEN, at a time in all phases of the game, <br>
+6. The height of the SPECIMENS hanging bars : the LOW CHAMBER is 33 cm (13') and the HIGH CHAMBER is 66 cm (26'), <br>
+7. The height of the robot's rungs : LOW RUNG is 20' (50.8 cm) and HIGH RUNG is 36' (91.4 cm).
 <br><br>